 There has been quite a debate over food snobbery.
 On one side, you have people who think that there’s no snobbery in loving good food.
 But I happen to think I am a food snob, having been fortunate to have been raised on fabulous food, and admit that I do look down on the less-than-fabulous.

 Which brings up the point – what is fabulous food?
 Because what I find fabulous may not be to others.

-I don’t think I was always this way, for there were times I know where I voiced some disgust over someone who wouldn’t try a new food, or refused a rare steak, or avoided all things spicy.
-But once I started working for other people, I became well aware that people have their own tastes, and these must be respected.
+I don’t think I was always this way, for there were times I know where I voiced some disgust over someone who wouldn’t try a new food, or refused a medium-rare steak, an oyster, or anything spicy.
+But once I had clients, I became well aware that people have their own tastes, and these must be respected.
 It was a humbling learning curve.
 Now, that doesn’t mean that the food I prepared was inferior in any way, but it was made to their liking.
 It had to be.

 I would never have been successful at catering if I didn’t honor certain requests by my clients.
 If they hated mushrooms, I didn’t include them, even if I “knew” that all of the guests probably loved them.
 Allergic to shrimp?
 Of course – no shrimp.
 Sensitive to spicy food?
 Hate curry?
 Fine!
 I could work around all of that.

 My biggest learning curve occurred when I got married to a man who had been raised on the typical American diet.
 That’s how I learned that Velveeta wasn’t something you put on fish hooks to catch trout.
 Fortunately, he was open enough to try everything I cooked, and I kind of created a monster!
 Although he still refuses offal.

 I’ve occasionally referred to my dislike of Velveeta, Lipton’s onion soup mix, and canned cream of mushroom soup.
 Are these ingredients served at fine dining establishments?
 I think not.